addania/coding/src/pages/Intro_to_Git.md

 ```
 git init
 ```
-> in order to commit anything, we first need to add files to staging area by using following command (dot means all files):
+> In order to commit anything, we first need to add files to staging area by using following command (dot means all files):
 ```
 git add .
 ```
-> to commit files to LOCAL git repository use got commit comand.
-Please note that only previously staged files can be committed. git commit will open a dialog where we need to type descriptive message for the commit. add the message, press escape and type in Y:
+> To commit files to LOCAL git repository use got commit comand.
+Please note that only previously staged files can be committed.
+Git commit will open a dialog where we need to type descriptive message for the commit. add the message, press escape and type in Y:
 ```
 git commit
 ```
-> to commit files to LOCAL git repository with a message already included in the command:
+> To commit files to LOCAL git repository with a message already included in the command:
 ```
 git commit -m "message goes here"
 ```
-> to see all REMOTE git repositories (if nothing happens means I dont have one and we need to create it):
+> To see all REMOTE git repositories (if nothing happens means I dont have one and we need to create it):
 ```
 git remote -v
 ```
-> to add a new REMOTE repository, where origin is just a random name of our new REMOTE repository and git@github.com:addania/addania.com.git is a URL from Github repository
+> To add a new REMOTE repository, where origin is just a random name of our new REMOTE repository and git@github.com:addania/addania.com.git is a URL from Github repository
 ```
 git remote add origin git@github.com:addania/addania.com.git
 ```

-> to rename origin with new url if I need to change my repository name:
+> To rename origin with new url if I need to change my repository name:
 ```
 git remote set-url origin git@github.com:addania/addania.github.io.git
 ```

-> to check how many branches I have in my repository, if there is only one, the main one will be called usually master:
+> To check how many branches I have in my repository, if there is only one, the main one will be called usually master:
 ```
 git branch
 ```
-> to push files from LOCAL git to REMOTE git on github, where origin is name of REMOTE repository and master is name of the banch in the project, main branch is called master:
+> To push files from LOCAL git to REMOTE git on github, where origin is name of REMOTE repository and master is name of the btanch in the project, main branch is called master:
 ```
 git push origin master
 ```